-- Mapping of the three geomorphic units (rock slopes, talus slopes, and the channel) in the TLS survey area showed that the size of each unit changed with time due to sediment supply and transport processes.
+- Mapping of the three geomorphic units (rock slopes, talus slopes, and the channel) in the TLS survey area showed that the 5 location of each unit was largely similar throughout the study periods, while the size of each unit changed due to sediment supply and transport processes.
 Some talus slopes completely disappeared in several periods because of erosion by debris flows.
-Slope gradient was calculated using 3x3 neighbourhood around each cell in the DEM with various grid size obtained by TLS (Horn, 1981; Fig. 8).
-On the slope gradient map with a grid size of 0.1 m, the slope gradient is spatially variable attributable to boulders at a scale on the order of decimetres (Fig. 8).
-Step-pool-like topography with a height of several meters formed by large boulders (>1.0 m) and bedrock morphology was visible in the - 15 channel on the slope gradient maps with a grid size of ≥ 1.0 m (Fig. 8).
+The roughness of the ground surface attributable to boulders, at a scale on the order of decimeters (Imaizumi et al., 2016c), was clearly visible on the slope gradient map, with a grid size of 0.1 m obtained by TLS (Fig. 7).
+Step-pool-like - topography with a height of several meters formed by large boulders (>1.0 m) and bedrock morphology was visible in the 10 channel on the slope gradient maps with a grid size of ≥ 1.0 m (Fig. 7).

 Average and standard deviation of slope gradient in the three geomorphic units (rock slopes, talus slopes, and the channel) throughout the TLS monitoring period were calculated from DEMs with various grid size.
-Regardless of the grid size, the average slope gradient of rock slopes and the channel were the highest and lowest among the three geomorphic units, respectively (Fig. 9a).
-As reported by previous studies (Loye et al., 2009), the average slope gradient of each geomorphic unit
+Regardless of the grid size, the average slope gradient of rock slopes and the channel were highest and lowest among the three geomorphic units, respectively

-20 becomes gentler with an increase in the grid size, because small scale asperities of terrains (e.g., boulders) are smoothed when the grid size is larger (Fig. 9a).
-However, the relationship between grid size and slope gradient was slightly different among geomorphic units.
-For a grid size of ≥ 1.0 m, a histogram of the slope gradient in talus slopes was concentrated in a narrow range around the average value (i.e., $\geq 60\%$ in the range between 34-40° for a grid size of 5.0 m; Fig. 9b).
-This slope angle is considered to represent α_1 , as reported in previous studies (Kirkby and Statham, 1975; Carson, 1977; Obanawa and Matsukura, 2008; Loye et al., 2009).
-The standard deviation of the slope gradient in the rock slope decreased with an increase in grid size when the grid size was smaller than the width of alternative strata in the study area (about 4.0 m; Imaizumi et al., 2015), and was almost constant when the grid size was larger than that.
-The standard deviation of the slope gradient in the channel also decreased with an increase in grid size when the grid size was smaller than 4.0 m, and was almost constant when the grid size when the grid size was smaller than 4.0 m, and was almost constant when the grid size when the grid size was smaller than 4.0 m, and was almost constant when the grid size was larger than 4.0 m.
-This inflection point of the trend (4.0 m) was the larger than the largest boulder size in the channel, changing with time from 1 to 2 m (Imaizumi et al., 2006; Imaizumi et al., 2016c).
+- (Fig. 8a).
+The average slope gradient of each geomorphic unit becomes gentler with an increase in the grid size (Fig. 8a).
+15 However, the relationship between grid size and slope gradient was slightly different among geomorphic units.
+For a grid size of ≥ 1.0 m, a histogram of talus slopes was concentrated in a narrow range around the average value (i.e., $\geq 60\%$ in the range between 34-40° for a grid size of 5.0 m; Fig. 8b).
+This slope angle is considered to represent α_1 , as reported in previous studies (Kirkby and Statham, 1975; Carson, 1977; Obanawa and Matsukura, 2008).
+Wide distribution of the slope gradient for a grid - size ≤ 1.0 m was mainly attributed to the roughness of the topography by cobbles and boulders.
+The standard deviation of the 20 slope gradient in the rock slope decreased with an increase in grid size when the grid size was smaller than the width of alternative strata in the study area (about 4.0 m; Imaizumi et al., 2015), and was almost constant when the grid size was larger than that.
+The standard deviation of the slope gradient in the channel also decreased with an increase in grid size when the grid size was smaller than 4.0 m, and was almost constant when the grid size was larger than 4.0 m.
+This inflection point of the trend (4.0 m) was probably affected by the largest boulder size in the channel (Imaizumi et al., 2006; Imaizumi et al., 2016c).

-Figure 8: Slope gradient map calculated after using terrestrial laser scanning (TLS) data on 14 May 2014, with various grid sizes.
+Figure 7: Slope gradient map calculated from terrestrial laser scanning (TLS) data on 14 May 2014, with various grid sizes.
 The location of the analysis area is shown in Fig. 2.
-Areas colored red, yellow, and blue indicate rock slopes, talus slopes, and a channel, respectively

-Figure 9: Slope gradient of typical geomorphic units calculated from terrestrial laser scanning (TLS) derived digital elevation maps (DEMs) with various grid sizes.
+Figure 8: Slope gradient of typical geomorphic units calculated from terrestrial laser scanning (TLS) derived digital elevation maps (DEMs) with various grid sizes.
 Topographic data in all measurement periods were used in the statistical analysis. (a) Changes in the average slope gradient of each geomorphic unit with an increase in the grid size.
 The slope gradient in all periods was averaged.
 The bars attached to the plots indicate the range of the standard deviation. (b) Histogram of the slope gradient calculated from TLS DEMs, with grid sizes of 0.1, 1.0, and 5.0 m.
-Integrals of the frequency for each geomorphic unit in Fig. 8b, which are categorized with 2 degree step, are all 1.